What business insurance do I need?

 Do I have to register my company for VAT?

 You are obliged to register for VAT if your gross turnover exceeds the threshold of £85,000 (rate effective 1 April 2021) over a rolling 12 month period.
-However, you can choose to register below this threshold, voluntarily and we can guide you through the process.
+However, you can voluntarily choose to register below this threshold.
+At your request, we can guide you through the process.

 Why would I voluntarily register for VAT?

 The advantages of registering for VAT are that you can reclaim the VAT on any VAT-able business expenses incurred.
 The disadvantages are that you would have to charge VAT on your sales invoices and pay this over to HMRC.
-There are different VAT schemes available and MyAccountant can advise which one is right for you.
+There are different VAT schemes available.
+MyAccountant can explain the different types of schemes available.

 How long will VAT registration take?